gretchenlhellstern/BIOL3070-Hellstern/Warm-up-mosquitoes-TEMPLATE.md

 insect vector of the mosquito.
 Female mosquitoes bite birds and mammals to gain blood meal needed to foster young.
 In the process of obtaining blood meal, mosquitoes can transfer viruses to the host they’ve bitten.
-If that host gets bitten again, that mosquito can than move that virus to another host, increasing the spread of the virus.
+If that host gets bitten again, that mosquito can move that virus to another host, increasing the spread of the virus.
 House finches are among the susceptible hosts.
 In a recent study, it was found that out of a number of common birds, house finches can harbor the virus in their blood longer than most.
-This viremia duration barplot (Kumar et al., 2003) illustrates the potential importance of house finches in WNV transmission and as the logical foundation for our hypothesis that house finches serve as amplifying hosts for WNV.
-This also supports ourprediction that locations with more house finches in our blood host analysis are also the same locations with higher positive tests for WNV in mosquito pools.
+This viremia duration bar plot (Kumar et al., 2003) illustrates the potential importance of house finches in WNV transmission and as the logical foundation for our hypothesis that house finches serve as amplifying hosts for WNV.

 ``` r
 # Manually transcribe duration (mean, lo, hi) from the last table column